7 Introduction to R and the Tidyverse

 geom_boxplot(aes(x = species, y = body_mass_g))

-To mitigate this issue we can change the scale of different visual elements - e.g. the y-axis.
+To mitigate the visualisation issue we can change the scale of different visual elements - e.g. the y-axis.

 ggplot(peng_out) +